lucidrains/tf-bind-transformer/README.md

 - [x] grad clipping
 - [x] add a safe initialization whereby rows of dataframe with targets not found in the tfactor fasta folder will be filtered out
 - [x] add accuracy metric to fine tune script
-- [ ] normalization of interactions between genetic and amino acid sequence
-- [ ] hyperparameters for different types of normalization on fine grained interactions feature map
+- [x] master trainer class that handles both training / validation splitting, efficient instantiation of dataframe, filtering etc
+- [x] write a simple trainer class that takes care of the training loop
 - [ ] support for custom transformers other than enformer
-- [ ] derive gender of cell from absence of chrY in dataframe and add to context
-- [ ] write a simple trainer class that takes care of the training loop
 - [ ] warmup in training loop
 - [ ] mixed precision
 - [ ] use wandb for experiment tracking